georgemilosh/PDEsByNNs/README.md

 This repository contains three Jupyter notebooks illustrating different approaches to solve partial differential equations (PDEs) by means of neural networks (NNs).

-The notebooks serve as supplementary material to the paper:
+The notebooks serve as supplementary material to the paper here:

 ## Three Ways to Solve Partial Differential Equations with Neural Networks - A Review